We're often asked the question, "Is Land F/X BIM?" The simple answer is a resounding "Yes!"

 Early Cost Estimate: Building on the presence of instant, accurate quantities, this square represents the ability to conceptualize a plan in the early stages and create a cost estimate based on that concept.
 Because the designer is able to generate instant, accurate quantities, this estimate is entirely possible and can help the design team – and the client – make preliminary informed decisions.
 This objective is especially important for sustainable features that may otherwise have been eliminated due to their costs, such as rooftop gardens, rainwater harvesting, and permeable pavers.
 An early cost estimate can actually help reduce the early elimination of these items based on cost.

-Intelligent Objects: Even better than the capability of drawing objects quickly is the capability of having those objects be “intelligent” – that is, having data attached to them.
-A tree “knows” it’s a tree, a wall “knows” it’s a wall, etc. With this capability, the interface with the software itself becomes more intuitive.
+Intelligent Objects: Even better than the capability of drawing objects quickly is the capability of having those objects be "intelligent" – that is, having data attached to them.
+A tree "knows" it's a tree, a wall "knows" it's a wall, etc. With this capability, the interface with the software itself becomes more intuitive.
 In addition, intelligent objects allow for a more effective cost estimate in the early stages of a project.
-(The Wall and Window buttons in Revit are examples.)
+(The Wall and Window buttons – and now, our Revit plugin's ability to place smart trees, shrubs, and groundcovers – in Revit are examples.)
 Overall, the software is collaborating with the designer on a higher level while also responding to professionals in their own terminology, which, in addition to the inherent efficiencies, reduces training costs.

 Collaborative Access to 3D: The next step beyond the capability of generating plans in 3D is the capability of merging the 3D models from all disciplines – for example, the architect, landscape architect, and civil all looking at the same combined 3D model of a site.
 Intelligent objects and early cost estimates are built into the 3D model.